GriffinCanCode/Quorum/README.md

 **Backend**
 - FastAPI with async support
-- LiteLLM for unified model access
+- OpenRouter for unified model access (Claude, GPT, Gemini, etc.)
 - PostgreSQL for conversation persistence
 - WebSocket and SSE for real-time streaming
 - Tool system with web search capabilities